Carol, Sonia and Bhavna, speak to Talented Ladies Club on how they combined their professional and personal experiences to form Divorce Negotiator.

 My husband’s experience certainly helped me to create an understanding of what the process is like from the inside – when emotions run high, people behave in irrational ways.

-No matter how hostile or unreasonable my clients are being, I don’t judge them; I appreciate that this is often not the ‘real’ them, and that deep down, they are good people who are simply hurt by divorce.
+No matter how hostile or unreasonable my clients are being, I don’t judge them; I appreciate that this is often not the ‘real’ them, and that they are good people who are simply hurt by divorce.

-Bhavna: I came across Divorce Negotiator when I was separated and looking for suitable options to help me achieve an amicable divorce.
+Bhavna: I came across Divorce Negotiator when I was separated and looking for suitable options to achieve an amicable divorce.
 My ex-husband had no legal knowledge and I wanted him to be able to access advice and information.

 Bhavna: I don’t think there are typical clients, just like there aren’t typical relationships or marriages.
 The dynamics for each couple are different and that is what makes the work interesting.

-Couples never entirely separate when they have children together, there will always be Christmas and birthdays and it is the children that suffer if neither party can stand to be in the same room as the other.
+Couples never entirely separate when they have children together.
+There will always be Christmas and birthdays and it is the children that suffer if neither party can stand to be in the same room as the other.

 Sonia: Watching a couple walk out arm in arm after a meeting about how they were going to split their assets.
 They had not been on speaking terms for a while.